For the iesohealth.com/en-gb site (“Site”) and direct marketing/ business development emails

 We will always seek your permission ahead of disclosing any information that identifies you directly to any other person or organisation or for any other reason than those set out in this policy without your knowledge or permission unless we have an overriding legal duty to do so.

-If you are an individual representing an organisation for whom our services may be, or already are, of interest and are added to our customer relationship management system and or marketing automation system, then we may contact you in line with our marketing and business development communications protocols and Legitimate Interests Assessment for purposes such as informing you about Ieso services or attendance at conferences etc, and where we offer you the option of opting out of such communications.
+If you are an individual representing an organisation for whom our company or services may be, or already are, of interest and are added to our customer relationship management system and or marketing automation system, then we may contact you in line with our marketing and business development communications protocols and Legitimate Interests Assessment for purposes such as informing you about Ieso services or attendance at conferences etc, and where we offer you the option of opting out of such communications.

 In the event that we undergo re-organisation or all or a part of our business is sold to a third party, you agree that any personal information we hold about you may be transferred to that re-organised entity or third party, whether such acquisition is by way of merger, consolidation, or purchase of all or a portion of our assets, or in connection with any bankruptcy or reorganization proceeding brought by or against us.